XLSForm/xlsform.github.io/_sections/home-english.md

 Since the pizza topping question allows multiple responses, we have to use the ``selected(${favorite_topping}, 'cheese')`` expression, because we want the cheese question to appear every time the user selects **cheese** as one of the answers (regardless of whether additional answers are selected).

-Earlier we mentioned there was an alternative method for specifying other for multiple choice questions which is more appropriate for large scale surveys.
+Earlier we mentioned there was an alternative method for specifying other for multiple-choice questions which is more appropriate for large-scale surveys.
 This can be done using the same relevant syntax from the example above:

 | type                           | name                    | label                                  | relevant                                |
 | ------------------------------ | ----------------------- | -------------------------------------- | --------------------------------------- |